Concepts, terms and definitions

 Tenant-wide overview of alarms

-Comments to add to the knowledge base
+Add to the knowledge base with comments

 Alarm fatigue